ignite/cli/docs/guide/interchange/03-walkthrough.md

   priceDenom: venuscoin
 ```

 The author of buy order receives 5 marscoin vouchers which locks 50 venuscoin of their tokens.
-The 5marscoin amount not filled by the sell order creates a buy order on the target chain.
+The 5marscoin amount not filled by the sell order creates a buy order on the target chain:

 ```yml
 # Target blockchain